Basics of Customization

 The Workspace contains the content of the current toolbox, and all the detached toolboxes as well.
 The toolbox provides a quick access to various tools used to interactively edit the content of a VectorStyler document.
 It is possible to setup more than one toolbox and keep these open on the screen or docked to the application window.
 The main toolbox contains a number of tool groups accessible by long pressing a tool button with an open arrow indicator.
 These groups can be detached and placed around the screen or docked for quick access.
 The Customize Toolboxes view allows the creation of new custom toolboxes, that can contain any of the available VectorStyler commands.

 The current workspace settings can be exported into a workspace file using the Workspaces - Save to File command.
 This file will contain all the workspace customization information, including panel locations, shortcuts, menu structure, and toolbox content.
 A workspace file can be loaded using the Workspaces - Load from File command.
 This will restore the current workspace to the state stored in the file.
 To restore to the default workspace settings, use the Workspaces - Restore Default command.
-The workspace files will not contain the settings accessible in the application preferences view.
+The workspace files will not contain the settings accessible in the application settings view.